SouchenOu/cpp-modules/README.md

 For example, think of a base class called Animal that has a method called animalSound().
 Derived classes of Animals could be Pigs, Cats, Dogs, Birds - And they also have their own implementation of an animal sound (the pig oinks, and the cat meows, etc.):

+      Polymorphism in C++ means, the same entity (function or object) behaves differently in different scenarios.

                   // Base class
                   class Animal
                   {